mongoose-marketplace/facebook-page-feed-graph-api/readme.md

 * Uses your site language by default, but you can display your Facebook page in all 111 languages that Facebook supports, including English, Spanish, Arabic, German, French, Russian and many more

-With more than 30,000 installs and nearly 50 5-star rating, the Mongoose Page Plugin is one of the most popular social media plugins for WordPress.
+With more than 30,000 installs and over 50 5-star rating, the Mongoose Page Plugin is one of the most popular social media plugins for WordPress.

 ## Frequently Asked Questions